HdkTkhs/Vmol/README.md

   5. POLCOE.f (Polynomial coefficients)

   Most of these routines can be replaced by equivalent ones included in MKL, and the rest can be developed by users.
 Anyway, the file 'ext_routines.f', which contains these routines, must be prepared by users.
-* The file 'ext_routines.f' should also include functions: RANFQ.f and GAUSS.f.
+* The file 'ext_routines.f' also includes functions: RANFQ.f and GAUSS.f.
 RANFQ.f generates random real numbers R(0<R<1), while GAUSS.f generates
   random real numbers which forms a Gaussian distribution.
 RANFQ.f can be equivalently replaced by the intrinsic function 'random_number(r)' in Intel Fortran.
   GAUSS.f might be also replaced by a function in MKL.
 Note, however, that KS-DFT calculation does not use GAUSS.f.
 Thus, the processes related to GAUSS.f can be safely omitted for the sole purpose to perform the KS-DFT calculation.